Are Fire Alarms Connected to the Fire Department?

 - Be aware of automated daily tests: To ensure your alarm system communicates with the monitoring station as expected, a test signal passes between the two once a day.
 Nothing is required on your part, but if the test signal is disrupted, a technician from your fire protection company will arrive at your business to troubleshoot and repair the problem.
 This gives you peace of mind, knowing your monitored fire alarm will perform as expected at a moment’s notice.

-Hire a Fire Protection Inspection Company in the Mid-South
+Hire a Fire Protection Inspection Company

 When you choose State Systems for fire alarm monitoring, we guarantee 24/7 protection for your building.
 In addition to signaling the fire department to dispatch to your location right away, we promise to send our technicians over within one hour of a fire emergency and within four hours of a non-fire emergency.
 Once the local authorities have assessed the situation and extinguished the fire, we’ll be by your side to restore your fire protection systems to their proper working condition as quickly as possible.